ben-wes/pd-simplex/README.md

 ~~~

 ## Usage
-* the left inlet expects a multichannel signal with up to 4 dimensions for the noise sampling position.
+* left inlet expects a multichannel signal with up to 4 dimensions for the noise sampling position.
 The noise algorithm (and therefore its performance) is selected according to the number of channels.
-* the right inlet can be used to control the persistence value with a signal (or float inputs).
+* right inlet can be used to control the persistence value with a signal (or float inputs).
-* the output is the sampled noise in signal rate.
+* output is the sampled noise in signal rate.

-#### Creation args
+#### Creation arguments
 * optional `-n` flag at the beginning activates normalization of the octaves' sum to keep values in the [-1..1] range
 * first numerical argument sets the number of octaves (defaults to 1)
 * second numerical argument sets initial persistence (defaults to 0.5)